Ganeshpy3/Machine-learning/Simple Linear Regression/README.md

 # Simple linear regression
-> When our dependent variable  is  linear  and our feature od independent value is one we use simple linear regression
+> When our dependent variable  is  linear  and our feature of independent value is one we use simple linear regression
 ## Formula
  - Least Square Method